muhcen/setup-influxdb/README.md

 **selector**: An InfluxQL function that returns a single point from the range of specified points.

-**shard**: A shard contains the actual encoded and compressed data, and is represented by a TSM file on disk.
+**shard**: A shard contains the actual encoded and compressed data, and is represented by a TSM file on disk(like nosql database).

+**High Availability and Clustering**: Clustering allows you to scale horizontally by adding more InfluxDB nodes to distribute the data and workload.

 .

-### Timing is everything

-**In InfluxDB, a timestamp identifies a single point in any given data series.
-This is like an SQL database table where the primary key is pre-set by the system and is always time.**

 ### join in influxDB